-As at December 31, 2013, under the Basel III framework, the regulatory capital of the Bank consisted of Common Equity Tier 1 capital (common shares, retained earnings, contributed surplus and other comprehensive income).
-As at December 31, 2013, the Bank had no Tier 2 capital.
+As at December 31, 2015, under the Basel III framework, the regulatory capital of the Bank consisted of Tier 1 capital (common shares, retained earnings and contributed surplus).
+As at December 31, 2015, the Bank had no Tier 2 capital.

-The following table presents the Bank's regulatory capital and capital ratios.
-As at December 31, 2013, the Bank was in compliance with the capital guidelines issued by OSFI under Basel III, as well as its internal requirements.
+The following table presents the Bank's regulatory capital, capital ratios and leverage ratio.
+As at December 31, 2015, the Bank was in compliance with the capital and leverage ratio guidelines issued by OSFI under Basel III, as well as its internal requirements.